1940 Census Archives

 Geostat Center provides a historical browser that gives the user the types of data collected during the decennial census from 1790-1960.

-HeritageQuest Online™ combines digital, searchable images of U.S. federal census records with the digitized version of the popular UMI® Genealogy & Local History collection and other valuable content.
+HeritageQuest Online™, GALILEO database, combines digital, searchable images of U.S. federal census records with the digitized version of the popular UMI® Genealogy & Local History collection and other valuable content.